 The answer is, it depends.
 Orchids do not necessarily need clear pots, but they do make an orchid caretaker’s life easier.
 Orchid growers often opt for translucent pots because it allows them to monitor their orchids’ roots easily.

-By using a clear plastic pot, you can observe your orchid easily.
+By using a clear plastic pot, you can monitor your orchid’s roots easily.
 You can see at a glance how healthy (or not) are the roots.
 Clear pots allow an orchid grower to also see if the roots are becoming overly crowded.
 You can easily check how wet or dry the potting media is or know at a glance if the orchid needs to be repotted.

-Moreover, the see-through nature of a plastic orchid pot allows the sunlight to easily permeate through.
-Light can shine on the orchids roots themselves, which is highly beneficial to the orchids.
+Moreover, the see-through nature of a plastic orchid pot allows the sunlight to easily shine through and reach the roots.
+This is highly beneficial to the orchid roots and allows them to perform photosynthesis.
 Remember most orchids are epiphytes and in the wild, their roots are normally exposed to the air and light.

 Another benefit to clear plastic orchid pots is that they are light-weight.
 This allows you to more easily gauge when your orchid needs to be watered.
-Simply pick up the orchid pot.
+While I recommend using the top two inches of potting media to decide if your orchid needs water or not, you can also get an idea by picking up the orchid pot.
 A lightweight orchid pot likely needs to be watered and a heavy orchid pot likely does not.

-Plastic pots are also more durable and less susceptible to breakage if they are dropped or exposed to temperature extremes.
+As a last bonus point, plastic orchid pots are also more durable.
+They less susceptible to breakage if they are dropped or exposed to temperature extremes.

 Can I Use a Basket For My Orchid Instead?

-You can use a wooden or plastic basket or a homemade wooden box to house your orchid.
-Be sure to add wire mesh to your pot’s bottom when setting it up.
+Vanda orchids have long roots and are best potted in orchid baskets.
+Be sure to add wire mesh to your basket’s bottom when setting it up.
 This will ensure that your potting media does not fall through the slats on the bottom of the basket.

-In general, baskets have a number of open spaces on the sides of the container.
+In general, orchid baskets have a number of open spaces on the sides of the container.
 This will also allow you to loop some sturdy rope or wire through the holes.
-You can then hang your orchid container for a unique display.
+Many Vanda orchid growers hang their orchid baskets from a pergola or ceiling hook to allow the long orchid roots to trail down under the pot.

 Things to Keep in Mind When Using Baskets as an Orchid Pot

-If you choose a wooden container, you may need to repot your orchids more frequently than you would with a terracotta or a plastic pot.
+If you choose a wooden orchid basket, you may need to repot your orchids more frequently than you would with a terracotta or a plastic pot.
 This is because the wood can start to break down over time due to the organic nature of the material.

 In addition, when repotting or moving your orchid, you will need to be mindful of any orchid roots that have made their way between the wooden slats.
 Those roots will need to be maneuvered through the slats or baskets holes carefully when repotting.
 Do this minimize the chances of breaking the roots.
 Using this particular style of container may be more work during the repotting period.
 However, the beauty and unique style can make it well worth the effort.